careers-forensic-psychologist-990x358-v2

 Interestingly, the top employers in this profession were located in other areas of the United States in states with large populations:

-In a stroke of good fortune for the Golden State, three of the top ten highest-paying metropolitan areas for psychologists were located in California:
+Many of the highest-paying metropolitan areas for psychologists were located in California:

 Finally, it’s no surprise that the top-employing metropolitan areas for psychologists tended to fall in the country’s large cities: